lenomosh/pitching-app/README.md

-## Pitchip App Flask
+# Pitching App Flask

+## Description

+A pitch posting social site for the youth.
+This application takes advantage of Pythons Flask Microframework and react.

 An app that allows people to add one minute pitches, then other members can upvote, comment or downvote the pitch

-## THE NEWS COLLECTOR
+### Author

 #### [Lennox Omondi](https://linkedin.com/in/lenomosh)

-## Description
-A news website that searches for trending, important and relevant news to a user based on an individual user's need.

 ## User Stories
 As user I would like to: